eagle-ai/eagle-ai.github.io/README.md

 # eagle site
-Welcome to the Spark documentation!
+Welcome to the Eagle documentation!

 ## Prerequisites